andreufont/sherwood_p3d/README.md

  - plot_data.py: example plotting script, reproducing Fig 2 of Givans et al. (2022).
  - plot_ratio.py: another plotting script, dividing the measured power by the linear power spectrum.
  - unpickle.py  (Ignore, will be removed soon)

+### Dependencies

+The only dependency should be fitsio, that one can easily obtain from pip.